twonoise/rfclipper/README.md

 and consist of heterodyne-based transmitter and receiver, and (hard) limiter between them.

 The magic of this, at the point of view of modern DSP world, is that it makes _soft_ clipping while not have any _soft_ function.
 (It is more like compressor or normalize, but non-integrating, with momentary, per sample operation).
-If input is one tone, output will be one unity amplitude tone, without distortions using mentioned analog circuitry, and _almost_ without distortions using limited DSP math.
+If input is one tone, output will be one unity amplitude tone, without distortions if using mentioned analog circuitry, and _almost_ without distortions when using limited DSP math.

 Hard limiter generates a lot of out-of-band harmonics, but they can be easily filtered out due to carrier frequency is much larger than baseband bandwidth.